 5. Fine dining or street food?

 Street food has taken off recently in London and the variety and quality is astounding.
-Delighted tourists and busy local office workers are munching on everything from pulled pork, high-class burgers, good fish & chips, indian curry’s, burritos, wraps, po-boys, noodles, sushi and oh, so much more.
+Delighted tourists and busy local office workers are truly spoiled for choice as they try everything from pulled pork, high-class burgers, good fish & chips, indian curry’s, burritos, wraps, po-boys, noodles, sushi and oh, so much more.
 Find a street food vendor with a long queue at lunch time and you know you’re onto a winner.
 Don’t worry about spilling sauce down your suit or T-shirt…it will be so worth it!